rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.markdown

 </div></div>
 The `shoot_down` variable remembers if a shoot key/button has been pressed since the last call to `update`.
 We only want `get_shoot` to return true one time when we press a shoot key/button.

-The resettable value looks like this:
+That's why we use a resettable value, which looks like this:

 <div class="rliterate-code"><div class="rliterate-code-body"><div class="highlight"><pre><span></span><span class="k">class</span> <span class="nc">ResettableValue</span><span class="p">:</span>